 Probably the most likable aspect of fishing with children is that they put the sport into a simple perspective.
 No complicated structure fishing.
 No talk about thermocline, water temperature, hatch-matching, and pseudo-scientific technical talk.
-Oh, they may like to catch more, or bigger, fish than their friend, sibling, or accompanying adult.
+Oh, they may like to catch more, or bigger, fish than their friend, sibling, or accompanying an adult.
 But mostly kids like to have fun.

 If a child enjoys fishing at a young age, it is much more likely that he or she will be an angler later in life.
 Surveys have shown that most adult anglers were introduced to fishing as children.
 Parents and other family members are the individuals credited with most such introductions.
 Very few youngsters begin on their own.